Chad Halliday

-Chad Halliday in an Australian former professional rugby league footballer who played in the 1990s and 2000s.
+Chad Halliday is an Australian former professional rugby league footballer who played in the 1990s and 2000s.

 Playing career

 Halliday made his first grade debut for Eastern Suburbs known now as the Sydney Roosters in Round 22 1997 against the North Sydney Bears scoring a try in a 29-20 victory at the Sydney Football Stadium.

 In 1999, Halliday joined North Queensland and scored a try on debut for his new club against the Balmain Tigers in Round 3 1999.
 Halliday spent 2 years at North Queensland finishing with a wooden spoon in 2000 as the club finished last on the table.

 In 2001, Halliday joined Parramatta but made no appearances for the club at NRL level and spent the entire season playing for the NSW Cup side.

 In 2002, Halliday joined Penrith and played a total of 11 games for them.
 Halliday's final game in first grade was a 68-28 victory over the Northern Eagles in Round 26 2002.